Luc Ferry: Awards

 Ferry received the award of Doctor honoris causa from the Université de Sherbrooke (Canada).
-He is the 2013 Telesio Galilei Academy of science Laureate for Philosophy.
+He is the 2013 Telesio Galilei Academy of Science Laureate for Philosophy.
 He was created Chevalier (Knight) of the Bacchanalian fraternity De La Dive Bouteille De Gaillac on 20 March 2012 together with French mathematician Max Karoubi and Italian philosopher Francesco Fucilla.

 Controversies

+It has been argued that only Ferry's position as Minister of Education from 2002 to 2004 can explain how he was able, subsequently, to secure state subventions to support his for-profit book Apprendre à vivre (2006).

 In June 2011, Ferry announced on television that he knew about a former government minister who had sexually abused young boys in an orgy in Morocco.
 According to him, the case was known at the highest levels of the French state, but he provided no specifics as to the person involved, citing the risk of being sued for libel.
-A criminal investigation was then opened and he was asked to cooperate with the prosecutors.
+A criminal investigation was then opened, and he was asked to cooperate with the prosecutors.

 In June 2011, Le Canard enchaîné, Le Monde and other media revealed that Ferry, a professor at Paris Diderot University since 1996 (or 1997, depending on sources) had not ever taught there—when he was minister, he was on leave, and when not on leave his obligation to teach was waived in order for him to undertake other official duties.
 Some of those came with compensation pay, while he was still paid as a professor.
 In 2010, however, a change in legislation (introduced by minister Valérie Pécresse) made the university financially autonomous.
 It did not want to have professors on its payroll who did not teach, which may have made its president liable for misuse of public funds; it then required Ferry to do his allocated teaching share, which he declined to do.
 In 2011, according to some sources, the university was threatening to get him to refund his salary (€4,500 per month).

 As a humanist, Ferry is highly critical of animal rights, deep ecology and environmentalism which he dismisses for elevating the moral status of nature.

 In the yellow vests protests in 2019, Ferry suggested that the police should shoot to kill protesters.